hphelion/documentation/moonshot/manage.troubleshooting.md

 <tr style="background-color: white; color: black;">
 <td> Symptoms </td>
-<td> The HP Cloud OS ISO shows an error when running on a virtual machine (VM) hosted on a KVM hypervisor. </td>
+<td> The HP Cloud OS for Moonshot ISO shows an error when running on a virtual machine (VM) hosted on a KVM hypervisor. </td>
 </tr>

 <tr style="background-color: white; color: black;">